 I can see more if I am neither for nor against any method or material.
 The use of abstraction or representation depends on the nature of the questions being adressed.
 My interests include jumping the gap between a geometric formalism and a highly descriptive, narrative visual vernacular.
 Moving between these two often feels like looking at the stars, then down at my feet.
 That back and forth has not changed-- it has in fact been a quest, a journey of commitment looking for my heart’s desire.

-What does the heart desire?
+And what does the heart desire?

-Stuff beckons.
 Traditional art materials are carefully crafted and very beautiful.
-I love good paint and fabric.
-Loaded pigments and the right tool.
-But an artist’s job is to get to the heart of the matter and whole hearts include the unworthy.
-This much has been clear from the beginning and my job requires not only conventional materials and techniques but insignificant leftovers and an acknowledgement of skills brought to the table before my art education.
-I could sew, cook, draw, work wood and build things.
+I love good paint and fabric, pigment loaded colors and the right tool.
+But an artist’s job is to get to the heart of the matter, and whole hearts include the unworthy.
+To achieve this may require not only conventional materials but the left behind and never considered.
+Technique includes an acknowledgement of skills brought to the table before art education.
+I could sew, cook, draw, work wood a bit and build things.
 I swam competitively and played softball for years.
 I knew what killing was (fishing, and my mother’s chickens) and in time, learned the value of patience and the tender touch.
-Now after a practice of nearly forty years I have all the moves I need and choose my approach and vocabulary according to the project.
+Now after a practice of nearly forty years I have the moves I need, and choose my expressive approach according to the needs of the project.
 My long rummage through the trunk of visual history, along with extended play with materials, has offered up a steady way to counter sly corruption in our stories and games.